The Functionize AI test automation platform leverages digital workers with agentic skills so anyone can create end-to-end QA workflows in minutes. AI/

 Functionize integrates with: Jira, Slack, GitHub, CircleCI, Azure DevOps, Postman, Selenium, TestRail, Google Analytics, AWS.

-Based on user reviews and social mentions, the most common pain points are: token usage, anthropic bill, token cost.
+Based on user reviews and social mentions, the most common pain points are: token usage, cost per token, anthropic bill, token cost.

 DEMO - Automating Failed Test Diagnosis and Maintenance with a Diagnostics Agent